How to Use a Trigger Point Ball Effectively

 How to use massage ball on neck

-If you want to add a little extra pressure, lift your hips slightly off the ground and use your legs to push back and forwards over the ball.
+If you want to add a little extra pressure, lift your hips slightly off the ground and use your legs to push back and forward over the ball.

-The photos below show you how to do trigger point ball massage for your neck.
+The photos below show you how to do a trigger point ball massage for your neck.

 how to use a trigger point ballhow to use a trigger point ballhow to use a trigger point ball